Yao Ramesar: 1990s

-Upon his return to Trinidad and Tobago, Ramesar was employed in by the Government Information Service as a director/producer.
-It was during this decade that most of his seminal shorts on the culture of Trinidad and Tobago were made. the earliest of his shorts was Mami Wata (1992), the first on-screen depiction of an Orisha feast for the goddess Oshun.
-He went on to do a film series of interviews with the pioneers of the steelband movement, which includes Pan: The Overture (1993) and Pan under the Sapodilla Tree (1994).
-Time has proven such work infinitely precious, as many of those interviewed have already passed away, with Ramesar being the only one to capture many of their stories.

-Also notable have been his shorts on traditional Carnival figures and players (Minstrel Lady, 1998; Robber Talk, 1998; Black Indian, 1998; Fire Dance, 1998; Masquerade, 1998), East Indian culture (Jahaaji Mai, 1995; Children of Fatel Razack, 1998; Journey to Ganga Mai, 1999) and Tobago culture (A Wedding in Moriah, 1997).
-His work in the short film form also covered many other themes such as cricket (Spinner's Wicket, 1998), parang (Spanish Time, 1998) and more contemporary subjects such as the cottage industries created by people living near a garbage dump in Arima (Picking Up the Pieces, 1999).
-Ramesar's work gained wide appeal and attained many awards.
-His early shorts which were also shown on prime time television as part of Trinidad and Tobago's regular Government Information Service programming.
+During this decade, he made many of his short films on the culture of Trinidad and Tobago.
+The earliest of his shorts was Mami Wata (1992), the first on-screen depiction of an Orisha feast for the goddess Oshun.
+He went on to do a film series of interviews with the pioneers of the steelband movement, which includes Pan: The Overture (1993) and Pan under the Sapodilla Tree (1994)..
+His work in the short film form also covered many other themes, such as cricket (Spinner's Wicket, 1998), parang (Spanish Time, 1998), and more contemporary subjects, such as the cottage industries created by people living near a garbage dump in Arima (Picking Up the Pieces, 1999).